Cycling Accident Solicitors — Scotland

 What types of injuries qualify for a cycling accident claim?

-Our cycling accident lawyers can help you make a claim for numerous cycling injuries.
-Some common injuries sustained in cycling accidents include:
+Our cycling accident lawyers can help you claim numerous cycling injuries, including:

 • Head injuries: Ranging from mild concussions to serious brain injuries, these often require immediate medical attention and lead to significant cycling accident compensation claims.

-• Spinal injuries: These life-changing injuries require appropriate compensation.
-Our team understands the long-term impact spinal injuries have and will fight to ensure you receive the right support.
+• Spinal injuries: Our team understands the long-term impact spinal injuries have and will fight to ensure you receive the right support.

 • Broken bones: From simple fractures to complex breaks, we can help you claim for medical expenses and recovery costs.

-• Soft tissue injuries: While they are less severe than other physical injuries, soft tissue damage can still impact your daily life.
-We ensure these wounds are examined and accounted for in your cycling injury claim.
+• Soft tissue injuries: While less severe than other physical injuries, soft tissue damage, like road rash, whiplash, sprains and tendonitis, can still impact your daily life.

 Whatever your injury, Watermans will fight for the best possible outcome for you.
-Don’t hesitate to reach out — our specialist lawyers are committed to supporting you on your road to recovery.
+Reach out to our specialist lawyers for committed support on your road to recovery.

 Making a Claim